Hideki-Personal-Projects/Manuals/feature-issue-template/Readme.md

 Why is this feature needed?
 What problem does it solve?

+### Possible Implementation

+Not required, but suggest an idea for implementing said feature

 ### Requirement

 - [ ] List any specific requirements or conditions this feature must meet.